Syllabus Edition

 Worked Example

-Thank you for coming to listen to me today on the topic of whether students should participate in decisions about our school.
-As you are aware, we currently do not have a school council, which I believe denies us the opportunity to influence how our school is run.
+Thank you for coming to listen to me today.
+I am here to argue that students must participate in decisions about our school.
+As you are aware, we currently do not have a school council, which I believe denies us the vital opportunity to influence how our community is run.

 Thank you for listening.